ArtFab/integrity-js/README.md

 Use npm to install it:

-cd into the root directory of yuor project, where the json.package file is, and do:
+cd into the root directory of your project, where the json.package file is, and do:
 ```
 > npm install integrity-check --save
 ```